TkTech/chancy/README.md

 This project is designed to be simple and easy to use.

 - asyncio-first design with a synchronous API for convenience.
-- Fully-featured Jobs, with retries, timeouts, memory limits and more.
+- Fully-featured Jobs, with priorities, retries, timeouts, memory limits, future scheduling, and more.
 - Transactional job queueing.
 Jobs are only inserted into the database if the transaction they were created in is committed.
 - Completed jobs stick around in the database for easy debugging and job